 Library of Congress

-Finegan's most reliable force was Colquitt's Brigade, a collection of veteran units that had seen action in Virginia, Maryland and the Carolinas.
-Their commander was a thirty-nine year old, full-bearded Georgian, son of a prominent antebellum politician.
-An 1844 graduate of Princeton, Colquitt's pre-war law career was interrupted by service in the Mexican War as a staff major, followed by service in both the U.S. House of Representatives and the Georgia Senate.
+Brigadier General Finegan's most reliable force was Colquitt's Brigade, a collection of veteran units that had seen action in Virginia, Maryland and the Carolinas.
+Its commander was Brigadier General Alfred Colquitt, a thirty-nine year old, full-bearded Georgian, who was the son of a prominent, antebellum politician.
+Alfred Colquitt was an 1844 graduate of Princeton, whose pre-war law career was interrupted by service in the Mexican War as a staff major, followed by service in both the U.S. House of Representatives and the Georgia Senate.

-An ardent secessionist, Colquitt served as presidential elector for John C. Breckinridge, and, upon the outbreak of hostilities, was appointed captain of a company in the Sixth Georgia Infantry.
-Elected colonel of the regiment in May 1861 and subsequently placed in command of a brigade, Colquitt participated in the defense of Richmond in the spring of 1862.
-On September 1st of that year he obtained the rank of brigadier general and served as brigade commander under Jackson at Antietam, Fredericksburg, and Chancellorsville.
+An ardent secessionist, Colquitt served as presidential elector for John C. Breckinridge in 1860, and, upon the outbreak of war, was appointed captain of a company in the Sixth Georgia Infantry.
+Elected colonel of the regiment in May 1861, and subsequently placed in command of a brigade, Colquitt participated in the defense of Richmond in the spring of 1862.
+On 1 September 1862, he was promoted to brigadier general and served as brigade commander under Jackson at Antietam, Fredericksburg and Chancellorsville.

-Prior to Chancellorsville Colquitt's performance had been capable, if not spectacular.
-In this last battle, however, his hesitation during Jackson's May 2 flank attack, in the mistaken belief that Union cavalry was massing in his front, slowed the Confederate onslaught and led to criticism of his abilities.
+Prior to Chancellorsville, Colquitt's performance had been capable, if not spectacular.
+In this last battle, however, his hesitation during Jackson's flank attack on 2 May 1863, in the mistaken belief that Union cavalry was massing in his front, slowed the Confederate onslaught and led to criticism of his abilities.
 Douglas Southall Freeman, noted historian of Lee's Army of Northern Virginia, writes that Colquitt showed "doubtful achievement" at Chancellorsville and, "concerning him, the question fundamentally was one of judgment."

-Colquitt came to Florida with his brigade of Georgia veterans, consisting of the Sixth, Nineteenth, Twenty-third, Twenty-seventh, and Twenty-eighth Infantry regiments.
+Colquitt's brigade of Georgia veterans, consisted of the Sixth, Nineteenth, Twenty-third, Twenty-seventh, and Twenty-eighth Infantry regiments.
 Added to these units were the Sixth Florida Infantry Battalion, the Chatham Artillery from Georgia and the Leon Light Artillery from Florida..
 The arrival of Colquitt's Brigade was a welcome addition to the Confederate force, and in the coming battle, it was to prove its fighting ability.

-Unfortunately for students of the Civil War, Confederate memoirs, reminiscences, and regimental histories were written in far fewer numbers than similar Union works.
-Thus the history of many Confederate regiments is not as complete as for northern units.
+Unfortunately for students of the Civil War, Confederate memoirs, reminiscences and regimental histories were written in far fewer numbers than similar Union works.
+Thus the history of many Confederate regiments is not as complete as for U.S. Federal units.

 The history of the different regiments comprising Colquitt's Brigade has already been largely traced through their commander's exploits.
 All of the regiments were organized in Georgia during the first year of the war.
 The Sixth was mustered in service at Atlanta, the Nineteenth and Twenty-third at Camp McDonald at Big Shanty, and the Twenty-eighth at Camp Stephens, near Griffin.
 After initial training in Georgia, the regiments were transported to Virginia.
 Here they joined the Confederate army that would gain fame as the Army of Northern Virginia, and participated in all the major campaigns of that force through Chancellorsville.